capsseminar/playenv/index.md

 ---
 # Research.
 Translation.
 Explanation.

-This is my personal site to share professional products, along with select personal items of interest.
-It is a work in progress; please check back soon for further developments!
+On this site you will find select research products, along with select projects and writings that demonstrate some of my undertakings to date.
+The site is a work in progress; please check back soon for further developments!

-This site was built on a Jekyll port of [vangeltzo.com](http://vangeltzo.com/) (by [Vangelis Tzortzis](https://github.com/srekoble)).
+*This site was built on a Jekyll port of [vangeltzo.com](http://vangeltzo.com/) (by [Vangelis Tzortzis](https://github.com/srekoble)).*